 It is well established and commonly understood that women have regular and predictable hormonal cycles that govern much of their biology and behavior but did you know that men’s hormones also cycle?
-Most specifically testosterone, the primary male hormone that makes men men, is great example of this.
-Along with the temporary fluctuations we see from showing off for a pretty lady, assuming powerful postures or even cheering passionately for our favorite sports team, testosterone has two important cycles that govern much of their biology and behavior but don’t get much attention.
+Testosterone, the primary male hormone that makes men men, is great example of this.
+Along with the temporary fluctuations we see from showing off for a pretty lady, assuming powerful postures or even cheering passionately for our favorite sports team, testosterone has two important regular and predictable cycles that govern much of men’s biology and behavior but don’t get much attention.

 Daily Testosterone Fluctuations

 Testosterone has a diurnal rhythm (a daily/circadian cycle) marked by peak levels in the morning and a low at night.
 It looks like this: